therealjflf/hesutils/docs/ex_basic.rst

 And that's the right thing for group 2 clients.

-Now that we have two zones, we only need to tell the clients which zone to use.
+Now that we have two zones, we only need to tell the clients which zone to use, in ``/etc/hesiod.conf``.

 On group 1 clients::

-    $ cat /etc/hesiod.conf

     lhs=.grp1
     rhs=.example.com
-    classes=IN

 And on group 2 clients::

-    $ cat /etc/hesiod.conf

     lhs=.grp2
     rhs=.example.com
-    classes=IN